cyberscribe/secret_santa/README.md

 - Avoids reciprocal gifting.
 - Respects partnership constraints (e.g., couples cannot give to each other).

-This tool is inspired by the  two-set approach to resolving partnership constraints by [Pista Godo](https://www.linkedin.com/in/pistagodo/).
-It is designed to handle small to large groups efficiently while maintaining all constraints.
+This tool is designed to handle small to large groups efficiently while maintaining all constraints.

 ---